viktor-ferenczi/ai-dev-proto/README.md

 You can use them as examples.**

-**For this development I used the CodeLlama 33B and DeepSeek Coder 34B models, served locally by vLLM running on 2x4090 GPUs.
+**For this development I used the CodeLlama 33B and DeepSeek Coder 34B models, served by vLLM+Outlines running locally on 2x4090 GPUs.
 I have not tried to run this against any LLM provider's API, however doing so would have likely resulted in better output.**

-**I've given up on this project in Februar 2024, because the quality and efficiency was below what I considered useful in practice.**
+**I gave up on this project in Februar 2024, because the quality and efficiency was below what I considered useful in practice.**

 ---